Mari023/pressalttomeow/README.md

 Well, now it has!

-If only the client has this mod installed, only the client will hear the sound If it is installed on the server too, all other players in range will hear the sound too (even when they don#t have the mod installed)
+If only the client has this mod installed, only the client will hear the sound If it is installed on the server too, all other players in range will hear the sound too (even when they don't have the mod installed)